jgubman/videojs-theater-mode/README.md

 ## Usage

 To include videojs-theater-mode on your website or web application, use any of the following methods.
+After including the script, have the player listen for the 'theaterMode' trigger and respond to the theaterModeIsOn: true/false object any way you'd like.

 ### `<script>` Tag